Previous Entry Back To 1971 Home Back To Years Next Entry

 Source: "Ten For Two John Sinclair Freedom Rally" (MCP046) (Complete)

-Other Sources: "John Lennon 1971 Vol 2" (FFD Productions) (John & Yoko Performance Only)
+Other Sources: "John Lennon Remastered Archives 1971 Vol 5" (FAB Productions)

 Notes: A benefit rally & concert to support the cause of the imprisoned John Sinclair (who was swiftly released soon after this concert).